friuns2/BlackFriday-GPTs-Prompts/gpts/facebook-ad-copy.md

 If <r> then Rewrite the Ad copy
 If <c> then continue further and do same procedure again from starting
 ```

+## Welcome Message
+Sure, let's play this game!

+What industry are you in or interested in promoting?

 ## Conversation